Hey Eric welcome to our “Expat in Japan” series! Can you please introduce yourself?

 I recommend any of the chain sushi restaurants with the conveyor belt.
 It’s priced reasonable, it’s easy to order or (just take it off the belt), and it’s tasty.
 I also recommend Japanese Izakaya (pub) style restaurants.
 Most of them offer a picture menu for easy ordering, and if in Tokyo there’s also bilingual menus available.
 These types of restaurants have a large selection of food at reasonable prices.

-In Japan before eating a mean, you say “Itadakimasu” which is a bit tricky.
-Everyone says it before every meal as a thanks for the food we are about to eat.
+In Japan before eating a meal, you say “Itadakimasu” which is a bit tricky.
+Everyone says it before every meal as thanks for the food we are about to eat.
 I learned on an Arigato Japan Food Tour with Asami how to remember it.
 She taught me to just say, “Eat a Duck and Mouse” If you say it fast, it sounds just like “Itadakimasu” Brilliant~!

 My YouTube videos are my way of expressing myself, entertaining people, and sharing the amazing cuisine and beauty of Japan with the rest of the world.

 Thanks to Eric for your time and for sharing your experiences, it has been a pleasure to have you as a guest!

 If you’d like to follow his daily life in Japan, please be sure to follow him on: